hainingpan/HartreeFock_GPT/Prompt_template.md

 You should perform the same trick of relabeling the index in the Fock term to make the quadratic operators in the Fock term the same as those in the Hartree term.
 The relabeling should be done with a swap : $b_3\leftrightarrow b_4$.
 You should add them, relabel the index in Fock term, and simply their sum.
 Return the final sum of Hartree and Fock term.

+## Construct full Hamiltonian after HF
+**Prompt:**
+Now you will be instructed to construct the entire Hamiltonian after the Hartree-Fock approximation {symbol}.
+You should first recall the Kinetic Hamiltonian {symbol}, which is {def}.
+You should then combine {symbol} with the interacting Hamiltonian {symbol} after the Hartree-Fock approximation, which is the entire Hamiltonian {symbol} after Hartree-Fock.
+Return the expression for {symbol}.

+Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
+If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
+{def of var}

 # Mathematical Simplify
 ## Mathematical simplify: Euler's formula